hairyhenderson/gomplate/docs/content/datasources.md

 ## Using `aws+smp` datasources

-The `aws+smp://` scheme can be used to retrieve data from the [AWS Systems Manager](https://aws.amazon.com/systems-manager/) (née AWS EC2 Simple Systems Manager) [Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store).
+The `aws+smp://` scheme can be used to retrieve data from the [AWS Systems Manager](https://aws.amazon.com/systems-manager/) (née AWS EC2 Simple Systems Manager) [Parameter Store][AWS SMP].
 This hierarchically organized key/value store allows you to store text, lists or encrypted secrets for easy retrieval by AWS resources.
 See [the AWS Systems Manager documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html#sysman-paramstore-su-create-about) for details on creating these parameters.

 You must grant `gomplate` permission via IAM credentials for the [`ssm:GetParameter` action](https://docs.aws.amazon.com/systems-manager/latest/userguide/auth-and-access-control-permissions-reference.html). <!-- List support further requires `ssm.GetParameters` permissions. -->